mehmetkose/sehir/README.md

 # Sehir

-A function that returns unified *Turkish city names*.
-Some cities has multiple names and this component can helps you to get unique name from any city name given.
-And also helps dealing with "I" vs "İ" problems.
+A function that returns unified Turkish city names.
+Some cities have multiple names and this component can help you to get the unique name from any city name given.
+And also helps deal with the classic "I" vs "İ" problem.

 ## Installation